Where to Go, Stay & Dine in Beverly Hills

 Hollywood, Santa Monica, Venice, Downtown L.A.
 Some ideas on what to do in each of these neighborhoods, see below.

 - Santa Monica and visit the Pier, ride the Ferris Wheel, walk the 3rd Street Promenade or Montana Ave where you’ll find boutiques and galleries, or Ocean Avenue where you can have the best view of the sunset.
 Don’t miss the Beach Boardwalk where you can stroll, cycle, or rollerblade on the beach.
+Venice Beach is south of Santa Monica where you can find more beaches and shopping on Abbot Kinney.

 - Downtown LA: Be sure to visit the 1st street in L.A. – Olvera Street, where you can hear mariachis singing while eating taquitos and delicious Mexican food.
 Lots of crafts stalls along this historic street.
 Shop at the Garment District for clothes bargains.
 Watch a game at Dodger’s Stadium, or see a show at The Dorothy Chandler Pavilion or the new Walt Disney Concert Hall.